guchan-fout/Android-Pangle-Manuel-Quick-Start/Quick-Start-Manual/2-naive_ad_en.md

 Please add `TTNativeAd`'s `adLogoView` to the ad's view, this view will show the privacy information when been clicked.

+**Must** register clickable view in the ad via `TTFeedAd.registerViewForInteraction()`.
+You can set clickable area of the ad(etc. button/image/video) and this method will response to user clicks to redirected to the landing page, and **also watching the ad to trigger the impression event**.

 ```kotlin
 override fun onBindViewHolder(